apache/spark/core/src/main/scala/org/apache/spark/deploy/security/README.md

 belonging to that service.

 And thus the first drawback of DTs becomes apparent: you need service-specific logic to create and use them.
-While it would be possible to create a shared API or even a shared service to manage the creation and use of DTs, that doesn't currently exist, and retrofitting such a system would be a huge change in a bunch of different services.

-Spark works around this by having a (somewhat) pluggable, internal DT creation API.
+Spark implements a (somewhat) pluggable, internal DT creation API.
 Support for new services can be added by implementing a `HadoopDelegationTokenProvider` that is then called by Spark when generating delegation tokens for an application.
-Spark distributes tokens to executors using the `UserGroupInformation` Hadoop API, and it's up to the DT provider and the respective client library to agree on how to use those tokens.
+Spark makes the DTs available to code by stashing them in the `UserGroupInformation` credentials, and it's up to the DT provider and the respective client library to agree on how to use those tokens.

 Once they are created, the semantics of how DTs operate are also service-specific.
 But, in general, they try to follow the semantics of Kerberos tokens: